Leadership Thought #364 – 12 Decisions That Will Define Your Life

 - The importance you place on health/physical fitness – being unhealthy and out of shape only makes life more difficult and more expensive overall; you will also have a shorter life span and, more than likely, will be less successful than others in your peer group.

-- What you do with your free “me” time – many people I know have little “me” time and waste what little time they have on pointless activities instead of becoming more “in touch” with themselves and who are they are becoming as a person; you should enjoy your own company.
+- What you do with your free “me” time – many people I know have little “me” time and waste what little time they have on pointless activities instead of becoming more “in touch” with themselves and who they are becoming as a person; you should enjoy your own company.

 - Where you choose to live – if you like where you live, it has a massive impact on your ability to cope with stress and increases your level of everyday happiness; the opposite is also true.